FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="compose.yaml"}

-To add additional domains (with their subdomains) you need to use a third ENV that combines both in away that you would have assumed the original ENVs could have been used:
+To add additional domains (with their subdomains) you need to use a third ENV that combines both in a way that you would have assumed the original ENVs could have been used:

 ```diff
 environment: